proycon/anavec/README.rst

 These components are normalized and summed to form a score for each correction cancidate.
 Each of the four terms is parametrised by a weight, determining the share it takes in the whole score computation.

+This is all context insensitive, but a Language Model can be enabled for context sensitivity.
+The Language Model will score sequences of correction candidates in context.
+A compound score is computed for each possible sequence of correction candidates, taking into account both the LM score and the score from the correction model.
+The winning sequence gets selected as the Language Model-informed choice.
+The weight of the Language Model versus Correction Model in this computation is again parametrised.

 Dependencies
 --------------